-- Keep your back in neutral position and bend your knees.
+- Keep your back in a neutral position and bend your knees.

-- Bring your baby as close to your chest as possible, and then lift using both arms.
+- Lift using both arms and bring your baby as close to your chest as possible.

 - Hold your child in an upright position, directly against your chest.

-- Carrying a child on one hip creates postural imbalances that can lead to low back pain over time.
+- Avoid carrying your child on one hip, this creates postural imbalances that can lead to low back pain over time.

-- Always sit in a chair with back support and avoid leaning forward to reach your newborn’s mouth.
+- Always sit in a chair with a back support.
+Avoid leaning forward to reach your newborn’s mouth.

 - Instead, use pillows or blankets to support and position your baby closer to you.